apaige161/garden-plant-picker/README.md

 OTHER: Secondary
-  add in potential yields for each crop add buttons with functions to calculate: total yield, per plant?, yield by plant
+  add in potential yields for each crop add buttons with functions to calculate: total yield, per plant?, yield by plant, etc